Skip to product information

 Sign up for our newsletter to be notified when this book and other new titles are available for purchase:

 Ramón Villaamil has been a loyal civil servant his whole life, but a change in government leaves him out of a job and still two months short of qualifying for his pension.
-Initially optimistic that he’ll be able to find work and pull his family out of their financial straits, he spends his days visiting the Administration, pestering his ex-colleagues to put in a good word for him, and begging his friends in high places for money.
-At home, Villaamil’s wife, daughter, and sister-in-law—whose feline appearances earn them the nickname “the Miaows”—are unimpressed by Villaamil’s failures, and the only joy left in Villaamil’s life is his young grandson Luis.
-When Luis’s disgraced father, the handsome and dastardly Víctor Cadalso reappears in their lives with promises of easing their financial burdens, Villaamil has no choice but to allow him back into their midst, even as he knows there is nothing pure about Víctor’s intentions, and that his return could bring them all to ruin.
+Initially optimistic that he'll be able to find work and pull his family out of financial straits, he spends his days visiting the administration, pestering his ex-colleagues to put in a good word for him, and begging his friends in high places for money.
+At home, Villaamil's wife, daughter, and sister-in-law—whose feline appearances earn them the nickname the Miaows—are unimpressed by Villaamil's failures, and the only joy left in his life is his young grandson, Luis.
+When Luis's disgraced father, the handsome and dastardly Víctor Cadalso, reappears in their lives with promises of easing their financial burdens, Villaamil has no choice but to allow him back into their midst, even though he knows there's nothing pure about Víctor's intentions and his return might spell their ruin.

 Additional Book Information